IAEA visits Iranian mine as part of nuclear transparency pact

 The other measures concerned provision of information about nuclear facilities Iran has said it plans to build.

-The IAEA says it needs such access and data to gain a better understanding of Iran's nuclear program and to ensure there is no diversion of atomic material for military purposes.
+The IAEA says it needs such access and data to gain a better understanding of Iran's nuclear programme and to ensure there is no diversion of atomic material for military purposes.

 Iran says it is only refining uranium to fuel a planned network of nuclear power plants.
 But the same material can also provide the fissile core of an atomic bomb if enriched more.